juergengeck/one.models/README.md

 cd one.smiler.models
 yarn install
 ```
-## Starting the example
+## About the project

-Nothing to see here, yet
+Main models used in one built in one package

 ## Project structure in general